Keep up with Armagh i

 Police ascertained Ximenes was in a nightclub on Saturday evening and was “angry and aggressive” when leaving around 2am.

-Approximately 30 mins later a witness heard two women “screaming hysterically” in Tavia’s home.
+Approximately 30 minutes later a witness heard two women “screaming hysterically” in Tavia’s home.

 “This was intense and lasted about 10 minutes,” said the prosecution.

-During interview Da Costa claimed her daughter had fallen and insisted Ximenes “was a great guy”.
+During interview, Da Costa claimed her daughter had fallen, and insisted Ximenes “was a great guy”.

 She then changed to saying he was violent to her and Tavia, with this increasing from October 9.

-Despite this she left the child alone with him on October 10 while she went out.
+Despite this, she left the child alone with him on October 10, while she went out.

-Da Costa, “Didn’t describe any fatal attack on Tavia.
+Da Costa “didn’t describe any fatal attack on Tavia.
 She said her breathing was terrible on Saturday night although did not seek help.
 In the morning, Tavia was dead.”

 Ms Ximenes said she hadn’t seen Tavia since October 8 and went to an all-night party on Friday then slept throughout Saturday.
-She changed this to an all-day on Friday from which she got home at 10pm that night, remaining in her room for 21 hours.
+She changed this to an all-day party on Friday from which she got home at 10pm that night, remaining in her room for 21 hours.

 She accepted she didn’t like Ximenes and stayed out of his way, but insisted she didn’t see or hear anything.